The world's largest supercomputer is in Southwest Memphis, TN with massive demands for power & water.

 POA and our partners raised these concerns and others in a letter submitted to the MLGW Board on June 19, 2024.
 Our questions have yet to be answered.

-A water demand of over 1 million gallons per day could have negative, if not detrimental, affects to the drinking water supply for southwest Memphis.
-During and around Christmas 2022, a winter storm impacted the electric grid, causing TVA to implement rolling blackouts and another water crisis with a boil water notice and many residents without water at all.
+Initially a water demand of over 1 million gallons per day could have negative, if not detrimental, affects to the drinking water supply for southwest Memphis.
+That figure has grown to 5.7 million gallons of water per day to align with the expansion goals.
+During Christmas 2022, a winter storm impacted the electric grid, causing TVA to implement rolling blackouts and another water crisis with a boil water notice and many residents without water at all.
 Similar scenarios have played out every winter since 2021, proving that TVA's reliance on our drinking water infrastructure to generate power causes serious vulnerabilities to the community.

 In 2023, POA resurrected the campaign for TVA to use recycled wastewater, resulting in 76 letters to the MLGW Board, numerous articles, and public comments.
 This facility is a real solution to protect the quantity as well as quality of our drinking water and to serve as an economic-development tool for other industries with environmental commitments.